cbumgard/GitCommitMsg/README.md

  * Bring up the Command Palette (Command+Shift+p on OS X, Control+Shift+p on Linux/Windows).
  * Select "Package Control: Install Package"
  * Select GitCommitMsg when the list appears.

+## Manual Install

+Use this if for some reason you cannot use Package Control steps above and/or the plugin does not appear yet in Package Control.
+Thanks to [https://github.com/kemayo/sublime-text-git/wiki](https://github.com/kemayo/sublime-text-git/wiki) for documenting these steps originally.

+First, you need to have `git` installed and in your `$PATH`.
+Afterwards you may need to restart Sublime Text 2 before the plugin will work.

+### OSX

+    $ cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/
+    $ git clone git://github.com/cbumgard/GitCommitMsg.git GitCommitMsg

+### Linux (Ubuntu like distros)

+    $ cd ~/.config/sublime-text-2/Packages/
+    $ git clone git://github.com/cbumgard/GitCommitMsg.git GitCommitMsg

+### Windows 7:

+    Copy the directory to: "C:\Users\<username>\AppData\Roaming\Sublime Text 2\Packages"

+### Windows XP:

+    Copy the directory to: "C:\Documents and Settings\<username>\Application Data\Sublime Text 2\Packages"